neondatabase/website/content/flow/index.md

    neonctl connection-string dev/developer_name
    ```

-5. Reset the development branch to the current state of `main` (data and schema).
+5. Optionally, reset the development branch to the current state of `main` (data and schema).

    ```bash
    neonctl branches reset  dev/developer_name --parent
    ```

-   This is useful when you want to discard the changes in your existing dev branch and start fresh with updated dev branch that reflects the current state of the parent's data and schema.
+   This step is useful when you want to discard the changes in your existing dev branch and start fresh with a fresh dev branch that reflects the current state of the parent's data and schema.

 ## Upcoming Improvements

 The workflows described above are basic examples.
-We’ll keep expanding on them to provide complete production deployments with staging environments and and handling of Personal Identifiable Information (PII).
+We’ll keep expanding on them to provide complete production deployments with staging environments and handling of Personal Identifiable Information (PII).

 ## Additional Resources